ietf-wg-cellar/matroska-specification/tagging.md

 10              | -                               | SHOT                      | the lowest hierarchy found in music or movies
 Table: TargetTypeValue Values Semantic Description

-An upper level value tag applies to the lower level.
-This means that if a CD has the same artist for all tracks, you just need to set the "ARTIST" `TagName` at `TargetTypeValue` 50 (ALBUM) and not to each TRACK (`TargetTypeValue` 30), but you can.
-That also means that, if some parts of the CD have no known "ARTIST", the value **MUST** be set to nothing (a void string "").
+Tags from a `TargetTypeValue` apply to the all lower `TargetTypeValues`.
+This means that if a CD has the same artist for all tracks, you just need to set the ARTIST tag at `TargetTypeValue` 50 (ALBUM) and not to each TRACK (but you can).
+That also means that, if some parts of the CD have no known ARTIST, the value **MUST** be set to nothing, a void string "".

 ### Target Types Parts